 Options for adding review rich snippets and schema.org markup

 We haven’t tested the long list of available plugins to add review rich snippets for your WordPress site, but there are definitely a few options out there.
 If you’re not inclined to try the Google Reviews Business plugin but want to add Schema markup to your WordPress site, this 6 best rich snippets plugins list might be worth a look.

 If you’re site isn’t built with WordPress or you aren’t looking to use a plugin, you can always get review rich snippets by adding structured data to your pages yourself.
 You might get started with these code samples for adding Schema.org markup that include a review rich snippets example.

 Or, check out Google’s Structured Data Markup Helper for help creating your Schema.org markup.

 Either way, once you’ve added your markup you’ll want to check to see if you’re structured data is being detected and there aren’t any warnings or errors.

 You can use the structured data testing tool to do this.

-To get star ratings for your business, you’ll want to use LocalBusiness as the schema type and include the necessary properties to ensure your ratings have a chance of appearing.
+To get star ratings for your business, you’ll want to use LocalBusiness as the schema type on your WordPress site and include the necessary properties to ensure your ratings have a chance of appearing.

 While it looks like you can get away with only including a few properties at the very minimum, like those listed in the above screenshot, Google recommends you include the following properties.